-If ethics - the sector of philosophy concerned with exploring "oughts" - is the exploration of this topological network of desires about desires (and desires about desires about desires and so on), nihilism is the claim that when you get the furthest out in meta-desires, when you have mapped every dependency and interaction, every tension and flow, not only does nothing resolves inescapably as your most deeply rooted or inescapable meta-desire, but directly exposed version of what was at the heart of so many other religions and ideologies.
-Thinking further, thinking systemically, rigorously, deeply - thinking radically - is a waste of time.
+exploration of this topological network of desires about desires (and desires about desires and so on), nihilism is the claim that when you get the furthest out in meta-desires, when you have mapped every dependency and interaction, every tension and flow, not only does nothing resolve inescapably as your most deeply rooted or inescapable meta-desire, but no deep structure is revealed at all.
+Rather you are left adrift, your inquiry bottoms out and you become capable of choosing to adopt any value or desire, with no new sign to guide the way save the most base of happenstance, the most superficial of flickering impulses.
+Thus the popular concern with nihilism being a gateway to shallow hedonism.